Math Workshop

 What about homework?

 Your child will typically have math homework every night, Monday - Thursday.
-Most nights, they will have a choice to complete either the ONLINE homework assignment or the WORKBOOK page.
-It really is just a matter of preference.
-I would say 90% of kids (and parents) prefer the online homework.
-The nice thing about it is that there is a "questions" button that will give hints and helpful information if your child is struggling.
-It is also a bonus not to have to carry the workbook back and forth to school each day!
-The kids that like to do the workbook page may choose that option if internet service is an issue at home, or if they like to see the work in black and white.
-For some kids, this just works better.
-Please do NOT tear out pages from the workbook unless otherwise instructed.
 The workbook page will directly correlate with that day's focus lesson.
 Your child will have had lots of practice with the skill he or she is being asked to do for homework.
-If your child needs additional help, there are many resources available through the EnVisionmath2.0 website that are fantastic (like videos showing how to do the problem).
-I'd also suggest that your child review the pages we worked on in class in both the workbook and math notebook.
-Finally, if your child is truly struggling and has reached the frustration point, please just have him or her stop and write me a little note.
+If your child needs additional help, there are many resources available through the Into Math online platform that are fantastic (like videos showing how to do the problem).
+I'd also suggest that your child review the pages we worked on in class in both the workbook and his or her math notebook.
+Finally, if your child is truly struggling and has reached the frustration point, please just have him or her stop and write me a little note on the top of the math page.
 The last thing we want is for everyone to be miserable!
 I will make sure to review the skill or concept individually with your child the next day in class.
-If you are ever unsure of what has been assigned for homework, check out our virtual homework board under the homework tab.
-Homework assignments are posted daily.
-At the end of each marking period, your child will receive a homework grade that counts as one test grade in math.
-If your child has done all of their homework, they will earn a 100%.
-If they miss one assignment, they will earn a 90%, 2 assignments = 80%, 3 assignments = 70%, 4 assignments = 60%, and so on.
+If you are ever unsure of what has been assigned for homework, be sure you are signed up to receive REMIND texts from Mrs. Atkinson.
+Each day a photo of our Homework Board in the classroom will be shared with parents.
+This is a great way to stay in the loop with classroom happenings, upcoming tests, & important dates.
 When a student forgets to do his or her math homework, they are expected to complete it the following night or they can choose to go to study hall during their recess time.
 Many students like to go to study hall to get their homework done in advance as well, especially if they have a busy afternoon ahead with lots of after school activities.
 Students can just ask for a study hall slip, go to the supervised study hall room during their recess period, and have a homework-free evening ahead of them!

 What if my child already knows the math being taught?